Berkanktk/CyberSecurity/README.md

 `-j` - include corresponding JohnTheRipper format in output
 `-o FILE` - write output to file (default: STDOUT)
 `-h` - show help message and exit
+## hashidentifier
+Hashidentifier will analyze and output the potential algorithm that is used to hash your input.
+I would say that it is a better alternative to hashid.
+Supports over 100 hash types.

+Usage:
+`hashidentifier hash`

+Example:
+`hashidentifier 5d7845ac6ee7cfffafc5fe5f35cf666d`
+## haiti
+Haiti is another great tool to identify a hash type.
+It also returns the format that can be used with john the ripper and hashcat to crack the hash.
+Supports over 500 hash types.

+Installation:
+`gem install haiti-hash`

+Usage:
+`haiti hash`

+Example:
+`haiti 5d7845ac6ee7cfffafc5fe5f35cf666d`
 ## shasums
 **Find SHA1 hash for a file**
 `sha1sum file.txt`